basilhussain/stm8-utils/README.md

 Calculates simultaneously both the quotient and the remainder of the *unsigned* integer division of dividend `x` by divisor `y`.
 The result is placed in the `div_u16_t` structure pointed to by `result`; the structure contains two `uint16_t` members named `quot` and `rem`.
 Be warned that when dividing by zero, the resulting values will be indeterminate.

+### `int strctcmp(const char *s1, const char *s2)`

+Performs a comparison between two null-terminated byte strings in *constant-time*.
+That is, the comparison operation will take the same number of execution cycles regardless of whether the strings are equal or not.
+Returns zero if `s1` and `s2` compare equal, or a non-zero value if not.
+A non-zero value is also returned where either `s1` or `s2` are null pointers.
+Note that this function does not compare lexicographically (like `strcmp`) - the return value cannot be used to determine lexicographical order (i.e. whether `s1` is ordered before or after `s2`).

 ## Function Remarks

 For the `div_s16` and `div_u16` functions, an output argument is used to return the result because SDCC does not (at time of writing) support passing structs by value as function arguments or returning them from functions.
 This is the reason why standard functions `div`, `ldiv`, etc. are not included in SDCC's standard library.